"From Maryland To Calabasas"

-I had an amazing weekend filled with family, friends, and my grandma’s lasagna but something still felt off.
-It wasn’t until I was packing to return to LA when it hit me.
-Maryland has nothing to offer me anymore.
-The majority of my dressers are emptied and the only thing that really occupies my room are all of my belongings from college.
+Despite having an amazing weekend filled with family, friends, and my grandma's lasagna, something still felt off.
+It wasn’t until I was packing to return to LA when it hit me: Maryland has nothing to offer me anymore.
+The majority of my dressers are emptied and the only thing that really occupies my room are my belongings from college.
 I felt more like a visitor than an actual resident in my own home.
 In college, your identity is largely tied to your class standing and hometown.
 I am at a new chapter in my life that no longer requires me to be so attached to Maryland.
 Although Maryland has definitely shaped who I am, it is not the only defining factor of my identity.

 Being home made me notice that life isn’t moving as quickly as I thought and if I ever feel like it is, my family and home will always be there to welcome me in its warm embrace.